incomingstick/OpenRPG/web-api/source-setup.md

 **Example**: `workers = 4`

-**NOTE**: unless you plan to have many people accessing the api at once 1 or 2 workers would be fine.
+> **NOTE**: unless you plan to have many people accessing the API at once 1 or 2 workers would be fine.

 Return to root directory `$ cd ..`